Ms Denise Goldsworthy became the Chair of the Minerals Research Institute of Western Australia in January 2018.

 Larry is a Director of several IT-related private companies and sits on several not-for-profit boards.
 He has also been a partner or director of several venture capital funds in the US and Europe and is currently a director of Jolimont Global Mining Systems, a global venture capital fund focused on the investing in technology that enables the mining sector.

-Jane Hammond has 20 years’ experience in government and has worked in a range of senior legal and policy roles in State Government agencies in WA and NSW.
-Her home agency is the Department of Minerals, Industry Regulation and Safety, and she is presently based in a central agency, working to support development and implementation of the State Government’s public sector reform strategy.
+Ms Jane Hammond has 20 years’ experience in government and has worked in a range of senior legal and policy roles in State Government agencies in WA and NSW.
+Her home agency is the Department of Mines, Industry Regulation and Safety.

 Jane has a deep understanding of the structure, functions and strategic aims of government, as well as a strong technical understanding of the legal underpinnings of the system.
 Jane’s background in legislative drafting has led to her involvement in a number of legislative projects for the WA Government, including developing MRIWA’s foundation legislation.